itential/itential-mcp/docs/bindings.md

 ## Security Considerations

 ### Authentication
+Both endpoint tools and service tools use the same platform authentication as other MCP tools:

+- **Endpoint tools** require permissions to execute workflows and automations in Itential Platform
+- **Service tools** require permissions to execute services through Itential Platform Gateway Manager

-Endpoint tools use the same platform authentication as other MCP tools.
-Ensure your service account has appropriate permissions for the workflows being exposed.
+Ensure your service account has appropriate permissions for the workflows and services being exposed.

-## Access Control
+### Access Control
 Use MCP tag filtering to control which tools are exposed to specific clients or environments.

+### Service vs Endpoint Security
+- **Endpoint tools** execute within the Itential Platform environment and follow its security model
+- **Service tools** execute external services (Ansible, Python scripts, etc.) which may have different security implications
+- Consider the trust level of external service execution when exposing service tools

 ### Environment Variable Security
 When using environment variables: